b-social/asdf-clj-kondo/README.md

 # Set a version globally (on your ~/.tool-versions file)
 asdf global clj-kondo latest

-# Now cljkondo commands are available
+# Now clj-kondo commands are available
 clj-kondo
 ```